Skip to content

 What Is Private Equity and How Does It Work?

 Private equity is the broad term for investing in a privately owned company rather than owning shares in a public company that can be traded on an exchange.
-Private equity is now the largest alternative asset class and among the faster growing: Assets under management reached over $5 trillion by the end of 2021 and could hit $11 trillion by 2026 (Exhibit 1).
+Private equity is now the largest alternative asset class: Assets under management reached an estimated $9.6 trillion in 2024 and could reach up to $15.6 trillion by 2029, according to Preqin.1

 Source: Preqin Forecasts, as of Q3 2021, 2021 figure is annualized based on data to March, 2022-2026 are Preqin's forecasted figures.

 Private equity is the broad term for investing in a privately owned company rather than owning shares in a public company that can be traded on an exchange.
-Private equity is now the largest alternative asset class and among the faster growing: Assets under management reached over $5 trillion by the end of 2021 and could hit $11 trillion by 2026.
+Private equity is now the largest alternative asset class: Assets under management reached an estimated $9.6 trillion in 2024 and could reach up to $15.6 trillion by 2029, according to Preqin.

-While some investors may allocate to private equity seeking to improve the return potential of their portfolio, obthers may be interested in the possibility to diversify traditional equity and bond holdings (Exhibit 2).
+While some advisors may allocate to private equity seeking to improve the return potential of their portfolio, others may be interested in the possibility to diversify traditional equity and bond holdings (Exhibit 2).

-While some investors may allocate to private equity seeking to improve the return potential of their portfolio, others may be interested in the possibility to diversify traditional equity and bond holdings.
+While some advisors may allocate to private equity seeking to improve the return potential of their portfolio, others may be interested in the possibility to diversify traditional equity and bond holdings.

-A vehicle utilized for many private equity investments is a fund structured as a limited partnership, where the general partners (GPs) oversee the investment of the fund’s assets and manage the day-to-day operations of the fund.
-The limited partners (LPs) are the investors that supply capital and are otherwise passive partners.
+Funds structured as a limited partnership, where the asset managers, or general partners (GPs), oversee the investment of the fund’s assets and manage the day-to-day operations of the fund are utilized for many private equity investments.
+The limited partners (LPs) supply capital and are otherwise passive partners.

 There are a number of categories and sub-categories of private equity strategies, which display a range of risk and return profiles (Exhibit 3).